itteco/iframely-wordpress/iframely/readme.txt

 == Changelog ==

+= 0.2.7 =

+ This update implements cache invalidation autopilot option to match our cloud API.
+It requires our smart iFrames.

 = 0.2.6 =

  Iframely now lets you publish embed codes from your own site through summary cards or promo cards.
 Let other WordPress blogs and sites re-post your content!